 We all know the spruce tree as a Christmas tree, but this tree has so much to tell about the past, ancient beliefs, and strong symbolism.

-Today I want to spread some light on this tree, its story, and, of course, its magickal uses.
+Today I want to spread some light on this tree, its story, and its magickal uses.
 Let’s see then what the spruce tree’s meaning is.

 Origins of the spruce tree